abstracthat/sitelightning.co/source/content/_includes/home.md

 To use a library from Bower, add the main CSS/JS file(s) to `site.yml`.
 During development it will be multiple files served from a `lib` folder but the final production deploy will concat and minify all that together with your own scripts and styles in the order you have it in `site.yml`.

-## Read the Docs
+## Library Documentation
-The full [documentation is a work in progress](/documentation/).
 Here are the docs for the libraries and languages used.

 0. [Happy Grid](https://github.com/abstracthat/happy-grid)
 0. [Rupture](http://jenius.github.io/rupture/)